inyokaproject/inyoka-legacy/docs/source/services.rst

         id = db.Column(db.Integer, primary_key=True)
         name = db.Column(db.String(20), nullable=False, index=True, unique=True)

 Now we want to implement an API to return all known tags.
-We need define an :class:`~inyoka.core.routing.IServiceProvider` to do so.
-It's API is quite the same as you know from an :class:`~inyoka.core.routing.IController` as it's nearly the same thing.
-Both implement APIs for human beings on the one hand and for machines and applications on the other hand.
+We need define a :class:`~inyoka.core.routing.IServiceProvider` to do so.
+It's API is quite the same as you know from :class:`~inyoka.core.routing.IController` as it's nearly the same thing.
+Both implement APIs, for human beings on the one hand and for machines and applications on the other hand.

-Before we define such an service provider we preprare our model to be serializable::
+Before we define such an service provider we prepare our model to be serializable::

     class Tag(db.Model, SerializableObject):